The Impact of Mycotoxins on Human Health

 ImmunoLytics Mold Testing

 It is true that regardless of the mold species, remediation remains the same.
 Simple mold test plate testing can provide conclusive evidence of mold growth and the need to remediate the mold.
 ImmunoLytics mold test kits identify the specific genera of mold found in your home.
+This test kit is also available on Amazon.
 This coupled with your symptoms can provide valuable information to direct your physicians to address the possibility of mycotoxin poisoning.
 It also can identify Candida, indicating that a potential source is, in fact, your own body.

 ImmunoLytic Test plates can be purchased for visual testing for $3 per plate and then if desired sent into the lab for diagnostic testing to identify the specific molds in your home (for an additional fee of $33/plate).
 Identification also provides valuable information to mold remediators regarding the source of mold.
 For example, there are certain molds that flourish in specific environments like HVAC systems, water damaged building materials, and outdoor sources of mold tracked in.

 The laboratory analysis identifies mycotoxin producing molds and provides additional information regarding the specific molds and potential mycotoxins.